paulabrams/wandyr/markdown/core-rules/Wåndyr, an Adventure Game v11.md

 ## Characters

 Each character starts with an alias, a Trait and a Skill.
 The Trait is how you play the character, and the Skill is what the character knows how to do.
-For example, "Rook, cunning, knife" goes by the alias "Rook", should be played as cunning (Trait), and knows how to use a knife (Skill).
+For example, "Rook, cunning, knife" goes by the alias "Rook", should be played as cunning, and knows how to use a knife.

 New characters should aim to *go from zero to hero or die trying*.
 When a new character enters play, please feel free to ask the Guide for a few basic "hand me down" or scrounged items to help you get started.